 What topics are on the FE Civil exam?

-The FE Civil exam covers 16 topic areas.
+The FE Civil exam covers a broad mix of civil and shared engineering topics.
 The four highest-weight topics are Statics, Mechanics of Materials, Geotechnical Engineering, and Transportation Engineering, each carrying 7–11 questions.
 Together these four areas account for roughly 25–40% of the exam.

 How long should I study for the FE Civil exam?